 Finish at Thoreau Park, East Cove, Greenville Maine)

-Here is the story 207 did on Jonathan's expedition in February.
+Here is the story 207 did on Jonathan's expedition in February of 2021.

-Jeremy estimates that he traveled 1100 miles to meet Jonathan and catch up with him in various places.
-He equipped Jonathan with a camera on the sled and relied heavily on a drone – not only to capture the team, but to locate Jonathan from a distance as they often traveled after dark, with only a headlamp to light the way.
+Jeremy estimates he traveled 1,100 miles to meet Jonathan and catch up with him in various places.
+He equipped Jonathan with a camera on the sled and relied heavily on a drone – not only to capture the team but also to locate Jonathan from a distance as they often traveled after dark, with only a headlamp to light the way.

-"Jonathan doesn’t have an active GPS tracker on him so I have no idea where he is – we have radios, he used it once and it worked for seven seconds," he recalls.
+"Jonathan doesn’t have an active GPS tracker on him, so I have no idea where he is – we have radios, he used it once and it worked for 7 seconds," he recalled.
 "The drone was a huge part in this documentary because it allows you to see the grand scape and scale of some of these places in Maine, and they give you some unique angles of the remoteness of him going in."

-Jeremy says they became ‘like brothers’.
-One man on a mission to honor a legendary dog.
-The other?
-Determined to document that mission and capture the spirit and determination it takes to navigate the north Maine woods.
+Jeremy said they became like brothers.
+One man on a mission to honor a legendary dog, while the other was determined to document that mission and capture the spirit and determination it takes to navigate the north Maine woods.